MinuMThomas/LivePlants/README.md

 7. User Profile
 8. Contact site Owner/Social links
 9. Customer Reviews

 ### User Stories

-These are the user stories that were completed within the projects first release, by Epic.

 - User Sign in or Sign out
 	*  User Account Login / Logout - As a User, I would like to be able to login or logout of my account, so that I can avail of the sites full functionality